-Never let a passenger hold a child on his or her lap while the vehicle is moving.
+Never let a passenger hold a child on his or her lap while the Never let a passenger hold a child on his or her lap while the vehicle is moving.
 The passenger cannot protect the child from injury in a collision.

-All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an airbag supplemental restraint system (SRS) is provided.
+All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an airbag properly wear their safety belts, even when an airbag supple emental restraint system (SRS) is provided.